Wondering how to dress your baby for sleep in winter? Follow these tips to keep your baby warm even in the coldest months!

 How Do I Keep My Baby Warm at Night in the Winter?

-There’s lots to consider when you’re trying to figure out how to keep your baby warm at night.
+There’s lots to consider when you’re trying to figure out how to keep your baby warm at night, including the difference between swaddles vs sleep sacks.

-The temperature of your baby’s room, the warmth of their clothing, and the number of layers they’re dressed in all play an important part in keep your baby’s temperature at a comfortable level.
+The temperature of the room, the warmth of their clothing, and the number of layers they’re dressed in all play an important part in keep your baby’s temperature at a comfortable level.

 Your first line of defense against chilly bedtimes is the thermostat.
 But if you’re having a hard time keeping your baby’s room a consistent temperature, there are other ways to keep your baby warm.

-Woolino sleep sacks are also a great choice because they can be used all year long!
+Woolino sleep sacks are some of the best sleep sacks out there because they can be used all year long.
 Their sleep bag regulates your baby’s body temperature in all four seasons so you don’t have to worry if your baby is too hot or too cold!

 It’s important to keep your baby warm enough while they sleep in the winter, but you also need to make sure you do it safely!

-The ABCs of safe sleep are a great way to help you remember what is and isn’t safe when you are putting your little one to sleep.
+The ABCs of safe sleep are safe sleep guidelines by the American Academy of Pediatrics and a great way to help you remember what is and isn’t safe when you are putting your little one to sleep.

 If your baby is younger than 12 months, you shouldn’t use bedding (like blankets or sheets) to add warmth.
 Instead, you’ll need to adjust how you dress your baby for sleep.